A Scalable Variational Bayes Approach for Fitting Non-Conjugate Spatial Generalized Linear Mixed Models via Basis Expansions: Simulation Study

 We consider $N = 50{,}000$ spatial locations $\bs_i \in \mathcal{D} = [0,1]^2 \subset \mathbb{R}^2$, of which $N_{\mathrm{train}} = 40{,}000$ are used for model fitting and $N_{\mathrm{test}} = 10{,}000$ are reserved for validation.
 The observation vector $\bZ = \big(Z(\bs_1), \ldots, Z(\bs_N)\big)^\top$ is generated under the basis-SGLMM framework described in subsection~\ref{SubSec:BasisSGLMM}, with covariates $\bX = [\bX_1, \bX_2]$ where $\bX_1, \bX_2 \stackrel{\mathrm{i.i.d.}}{\sim} \mathrm{Unif}(-1,1)$ and regression coefficients $\bbe = (1, 1)^\top$.
 Four configurations of the spatial random effects $\bomega = \{\omega(\bs_i) : \bs_i \in \mathcal{D}\}$ are generated from a zero-mean Gaussian process with a Mat\'ern covariance function with covariance parameters $\nu$, $\phi$, and $\sigma^2$.

-Table~\ref{tab:SimulationScenario} summarizes the simulation design, which considers two smoothness parameters ($\nu \in {0.5, 1.5}$) and two range parameters ($\phi \in {0.1, 0.3}$) across five data types: Gamma, negative binomial, binary, count, and Gaussian.
+Table~\ref{tab:SimulationScenario} summarizes the simulation design, which considers two smoothness parameters ($\nu \in \{0.5, 1.5\}$) and two range parameters ($\phi \in \{0.1, 0.3\}$) across five data types: gamma, negative binomial, binary, count, and Gaussian.
 The marginal variance is fixed at $\sigma^2 = 1$.
 This yields 20 simulation scenarios, with 50 replicates per scenario, resulting in 1,000 datasets in total.

-The basis-SGLMM approach (Section~\ref{SubSec:BasisSGLMM}) is employed, approximating $\bomega \approx \bm{\Phi} \bm{\delta}$, where $\bm{\Phi}$ is an $n \times m$ matrix of spatial eigenbasis functions \citep{banerjee2008gaussian, guan2018computationally}, taken as the $m$ leading eigenvectors of a Mat\'ern covariance matrix.
+The basis-SGLMM approach (Section~\ref{SubSec:BasisSGLMM}) is employed, approximating $\bomega \approx \bgPhi \bdel$, where $\bgPhi$ is an $N \times m$ matrix of spatial eigenbasis functions \citep{banerjee2008gaussian, guan2018computationally}, taken as the $m$ leading eigenvectors of a Mat\'ern covariance matrix.
 Throughout, we use $m = 50$ basis functions.
-Priors are specified as $\bbe_j \sim \mathcal{N}(0,100)$, $\log\tau^2 \sim \mathcal{N}(0,1)$, $\log\sigma^2 \sim \mathcal{N}(1,1)$, $\btheta \sim \mathrm{Gamma}(2,1)$, and $\log\alpha \sim \mathcal{N}(1,1)$.
+Priors are specified as $\bbe_j \sim \mathcal{N}(0,100)$, $\log\tau^2 \sim \mathcal{N}(0,1)$, $\log\sigma^2 \sim \mathcal{N}(1,1)$, $\kappa \sim \mathrm{Gamma}(2,1)$, and $\log\alpha \sim \mathcal{N}(1,1)$.

 For SIVI, the stopping criterion is set to a threshold of $\epsilon_{*} = 1 \times 10^{-2}$ (see Algorithm~\ref{alg:sivi_basis}).
 The maximum number of iterations is fixed at $5{,}000$, and we set $J = 20$ as the number of samples per batch for SIVI.
 In this study, we utilize a multilayer perceptron (MLP) architecture consisting of three hidden layers of sizes $40$, $60$, and $40$, respectively.
-Each pair of consecutive layers is fully connected, with the $\tanh$ function applied as the activation for the hidden layers and the linear activation function for the output layer.
-In our implementation of the MLP, we set the learning rate to 0.001 and Adam Algorithm \citep{kingma2014adam}.
+Each pair of consecutive layers is fully connected, with the tanh activation function applied to the hidden layers for the gamma data model and the ReLU activation function for the negative binomial, binary, count, and Gaussian data models, and a linear activation function for the output layer.
+In our implementation of the MLP, we set the learning rate to 0.001 and use the Adam algorithm \citep{kingma2014adam}.
 For the MH algorithm, we obtain $100{,}000$ posterior samples, assessing convergence via batch means standard errors (BMSE)~\citep{flegal2008markov} and trace plots.
 For HMC, $2{,}000$ posterior samples are drawn, which yield an effective sample size (ESS)~\citep{liu2001monte} comparable to that of the MH sampler.

 Model performance is evaluated using the root mean squared prediction error,